Updated: Jun 5

 By Tiffany Taulton

 Hazelwood took another step toward telling the world what it wants its future to look like when community members made their desire for clean air and energy justice known in Washington, DC, in August.

 Dr. Shalanda Baker, Director of the Office of Economic Impact and Diversity, and her energy justice team at the Department of Energy invited community groups to meet in response to a letter written by North Braddock Residents for Our Future.
 The group of Mon Valley residents had responded to the department’s request for information from environmental justice communities that may be affected by plans to develop regional clean hydrogen hubs, also known as H2Hubs.

-Members of Arts Excursions Unlimited, Braddock, Center of Life’s Social Justice Resource Center, Clairton, Hazelwood Initiative and North Braddock Residents for Our Future accepted the invitation.
+Residents of Braddock and Clairton, and members of Arts Excursions Unlimited, Center of Life’s Social Justice Resource Center, Hazelwood Initiative and North Braddock Residents for Our Future accepted the invitation.